PKI-IEEE-ProjectTeam/IEEE_HEXAPOD/README.md

 ### Sony Playstation 3 Controller
 The PS3 controller is a common choice for projects such as these.
 Here's a [library](https://github.com/jvpernis/esp32-ps3) and [tutorial](https://dronebotworkshop.com/ps3-esp32/) for using the PS3 controller with the ESP32

+### Project Goals

+## Movement
+The Hexapod should be able to walk on flat and textured surfaces.
+Additonally, it should be able to walk over obstacles at least a third of its standing height.
+The Servo motors have an output torque of 2.2kg/cm.
+As such, the legs should be built with those constaints in mind.

+The hexapod should be able to walk fowards/backwards, rotate itself, and ideally be able to turn while walking.

+##Control
+The hexapod should be able to be controlled wirelessly with the use of a remote controller.
+The hexapod should be able to work idependently, with no wires connecting it to an external power supply or controller.